KSherman97/PythonHomework/README.md

 # PythonHomework
-Python Assignments for Cuesta College
+Python Assignments for Cuesta College (CIS 237)

 1) A Friend in Need
 2) A Friend in Need Loop